 they had contact with a person who is known to have coronavirus (COVID-19), including healthcare workers in contact with patients; or

-they have flu-like symptoms (such as fever, cough, shortness of breath) and, in the 14 days prior to symptom onset, they travelled to a country that is known to have local transmission of coronavirus (COVID-19); or
+they have flu-like symptoms (such as fever, cough, shortness of breath) and, in the 14 days before symptom onset, they traveled to a country that is known to have local transmission of coronavirus (COVID-19); or

 they have a severe acute respiratory infection that has no other explanation, for example, if they have tested negative for influenza viruses ("the flu").

 Following these protocols ensure we keep the population as safe as possible given the global reality that testing is limited.
 Testing criteria may develop further as we learn more about the virus, such as if there is evidence of community transmission, and as we see changes in the types of tests that are available globally or in our local capacity to conduct tests.

 If you suspect you may have COVID-19, and present with symptoms including fever, cough, and shortness of breath, please call the 24-hour Flu Hotline on 1-800-534-8600 or 925-6327 (Flow) or 947-3077 (Digicel), or email email@example.com.

 How many people are being tested in other countries?

 The World Health Organization (WHO) is gathering data from around the world on confirmed cases of coronavirus (COVID-19) and deaths.
 These statistics and more are published in daily WHO Situation Reports.
 However, there is no central reporting system on the number of tests being conducted or what percentage of the population has been tested.
 Around the world, the number of tests and testing rates (i.e. persons tested as a percentage of the total population) varies widely for many different reasons.
 Not all countries and territories have official sources publishing the most up-to-date information on testing.